A 11 day Women's Walking Retreat in the foothills of Eastern Nepal with Everest Summiteer Brigitte Muir and Women's Mentor Juliette Robertson

 I really want to go, but who am I kidding?
 No way I am fit enough.

 Well yes, you are.
 Or if you need a little preparation, we can help.
-We walk from one hour a day to a maximum of six ( except on Pike Peak summit day, where you might have to be on the trail for ten hours.)
+We walk from one hour a day to a maximum of seven ( except on the optional Pike Peak summit day, where you might have to be on the trail for ten to eleven hours.)
 That’s with a light day pack and plenty of stops along the way.
 Challenging enough to get you out of your comfort zone, but remember, we are not out to stress you!
 A retreat, by its very definition, is about drawing back from our busy world.
 It's a time of contemplation and reflection.
 As this is a Walking Retreat, you will need to be fit enough to enjoy the hill walking but it is also about having fun on the trails.
 We are not climbing in snow or scaling Mount Everest! (although you’ll hear plenty about that, and learn quite a few insider tricks along the way).

 We will be flying up to Phaplu and walking at around 2500 to 3500 meters which is not much higher than Mount Kosciuszko.
 You also have the option of pushing your limits and summitting Pike Peak, a 4065m look out on the whole Himalayan Range.